 When it comes to sports, there doesn’t seem to be a topic out there that’s attracting attention quite like concussions.
 From news headlines of professional sports athletes who have suffered concussions, to discussions among parents regarding their child’s risk in youth sports, and at just about every level in between, the conversation about these brain injuries is ongoing and everywhere.
 As a result, awareness of the dangers associated with concussions is increasing rapidly and many individuals are making concerted efforts to react and respond accordingly.
 But a great deal of action is still needed in order to spread accurate information and encourage people to make smart decisions after every possible concussion.

 A concussion is a mild traumatic brain injury (TBI) caused by a direct or indirect hit to the head or elsewhere in the body that aggressively moves the brain within the skull.
-Your brain is surrounded by fluid, and when head takes a hit, it shifts or shakes around inside the skull and can bang against its sides.
+Your brain is surrounded by fluid, and when the head takes a hit, it shifts or shakes around inside the skull and can bang against its sides.
 This sudden movement can stretch and damage brain tissue and trigger a series of harmful chemical and cellular changes that may go on to interfere with normal brain activities.

 Concussions and Concussion Rehab in Midtown – Separating Myth from Fact

 One of the most unfortunate consequences of all the discussion and attention on concussions is that some of the information out there is either misleading or frankly incorrect.
-As a result, this has led to a great deal of misconceptions that can in turn make people less equipped to respond appropriately when a suspected concussion does occur.
+As a result, this has led to a great deal of misconceptions that can, in turn, make people less equipped to respond appropriately when a suspected concussion does occur.
 To combat this, we debunk 6 of the most common myths about concussions and provide you with the actual facts behind them:

 - Myth #1: Concussions can only occur as a result of a direct blow to the head